SenseAI/SenseAI.github.io/index.markdown

 import datetime
 {% endhighlight %}

-We use [requests](http://docs.python-requests.org/en/latest/) for the http library in these examples, the features used are expected to be present in most mature http libraries in popular languages.
+We use [requests](http://docs.python-requests.org/en/latest/) for the http library in these examples, but the features used are expected to be present in most mature http libraries in popular languages.

 <div id="apiResource" class="group">
   <h3>Resource Descriptors</h3>
   <a class="headerlink" href="#apiResource"></a>
 </div>

-It is useful to too look at how SenseAI's backend resources are organized, in order to understand the possibilites for resource access.
+It is useful to look at how SenseAI's backend resources are organized, in order to understand the possibilites for resource access.
 The resource relationships visible to the developer can be summed up as follows:

-**users** *have* **applications** : a user who is a developer can create applications(which represent a mobile device application which embeds an SDK), each of these are identified by an api_key, which are used to initiate the SDK along with the user_id
+**users** *have* **applications** : a user who is a developer can create applications (which represent a mobile device application which embeds an SDK), each of these are identified by an api_key, which are used to initiate the SDK along with the user_id

 **application** *have* **environments** : for each application, each device which uses an instance of the SDK is referred to as an environment, this environment tracks and identifies the mobile devices